techiediaries/techiediaries/_posts/2020/vue/2020-11-14-vue-3-tutorial.md

 In more details, these are some of the new features of Vue 3:

 1. Class-based components and ES2015 classes,
-2. Fragments, which allows you to have components with multiple root nodes,
+2. Fragments, which allow you to have components with multiple root nodes,
 3. TelePort, which allows you to render content outside of Vue’s mount element,
 4. The Composition API, which is similar to React Hooks, a new syntax that allows you to use functions for organizing your code by feature not operation,
 6. TypeScript support, Vue 3 is built-in TypeScript and allows you to optionally use TS for development,